 I'm Sam Ritchie.
-I'm currently (as of June, 2019) living in Boulder and working on a "Personal PhD" in Machine Learning and AI.
-Most recently I was a senior engineer on Stripe's Machine Learning Infrastructure team; before that I cofounded PaddleGuru and RaceHub.
+I'm currently (as of December, 2020) living in Boulder and working at a small research lab called "Blueshift" that lives at Google X. Before that, I was a senior engineer on Stripe's Machine Learning Infrastructure team; before that I cofounded PaddleGuru and RaceHub.
 I've authored a number of prominent open source projects in Scala and Clojure.
 I'm currently a TechStars Mentor in the Boulder program.

 A Short History

 I left the US Sprint Kayaking Team on 2009, moved to New York and worked for a year at the TED Conference, working the phones of the Partnerships team by day and picking up what I could of Objective-C at night.
 I fell in love with coding that year and built a number of iOS games for ThinkFun, a brainteaser puzzle company started by my parents about a year before I was born.
 Rush Hour is the most well-known and lucrative of these, though Solitaire Chess or Chocolate Fix seem to have more loyal tribes.